UK Tax Strategy | Finance | WW UK

-In compliance with paragraph 19(2) of Schedule 19 of Finance Act 2016, the UK companies that are a part of the Weight Watchers International, Inc. worldwide group (the “WW UK Entities”) are publishing their tax strategy for the year ending December 31, 2017.
+In compliance with paragraph 19(2) of Schedule 19 of Finance Act 2016, the UK companies that are a part of the WW International, Inc. worldwide group (the “WW UK Entities”) are publishing their tax strategy for the year ending December 31, 2021.

-Weight Watchers provides commercial weight management services and offers innovative, digital weight management products through its websites, mobile sites and apps.
-These services and products are built on the Weight Watchers’ weight management program, which helps people lose weight through sensible and sustainable food plans, activity, behavior modification and group support.
+WW (formerly Weight Watchers) provides commercial weight management and wellness services and offers innovative, digital weight management and wellness products through its websites, mobile sites and apps.
+These services and products are built on the WW’s weight management and wellness program, which helps people lose weight and be well through sensible and sustainable food plans, activity, behavior modification and group support.